+Application Departure

+Application : Departure

+Explanation on :

+application of the

+practice

-Application : Applied Explanation on As at 31 December 2018, the Board has 7 members out of which 4 are application of the Independent Directors (57%) which facilitates objective deliberations practice and decision making and effective oversight of Management.
+Explanation for : As at 31 December 2019, the Board has 6 members out of which 3 are

+departure Independent Directors (50%).

 All the Independent Directors meet the criteria for independence as provided under the MMLR of Bursa Securities and the Company's Policy on Assessment of the Independence of Directors.
-The Independent Directors have also provided the annual declaration / confirmation on · their independence to the Company in early 2019.
-Explanation for : departure Large companies are regu ired to complete the columns below.
-Non-large companies are encouraged • • • to complete the columns l Jelow.
-Measure incusure .
-Timeframe
+The Independent Directors have also provided the annual declaration / confirmation on their independence to the Company in early 2020.

+The current Board composition is adequate to exercise oversight of the Company and Management.
+To improve the effectiveness of the Board, the Board is searching for suitable candidates to be appointed as the new Independent Director so that Independent Directors make up a majority of the Board.

+Large companies are requi red to complete the columns below.
+Non-large companies are encouraged

+to complete the columns below.

+Measure : Search for a new Independent Director who has technical and upstream

+experience has commenced.

+Timeframe : By 2 nd half of 2020